Burger King introduces 'Nightmare King' sandwich with green bun

-Burger King has a big new sandwich on its menu just in time for Halloween.
+Burger King has a frightening new sandwich on its menu just in time for Halloween.

 The fast-food chain is releasing what it calls the "Nightmare King" next week.